sowmya-1234/timer/README.md

 Features planned in future?
 - If backspace key is pressed and a lap is ongoing, a confirmation would be asked to the user if the ongoing lap should be clubbed with the previous lap.
 - Stop Button once pressed all laps details will be shown as grid.
 Till that time only current lap details will be shown.
-- Stop button to allow negative count
+- Allow to show negative count in the timer
 - Resuming from current state
-- Support in all browsers
+- Multibrowser support
 - Support for Redex (state maintenance)

 ## Display